repobee/repobee/docs/contributing.rst

    # substitute USER for your username
    $ git clone git@github.com:USER/repobee.git

-Then, you need to set up a virtual in the newly cloned repository.
+Then, you need to set up a virtual environment in the newly cloned repository.
 I'm using ``pipenv`` here, but you can use something else if you have other preferences.

 .. code-block:: bash